 Another problem is that pasteurized eggs are terrible for preparations where you want to whip the egg whites to get stiff peaks.
 The pasteurization process affects the ability of the proteins in the eggs to get firm.

-The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes that call for raw or partially cooked eggs.
+The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes and dressings that call for raw or partially cooked eggs.